 We believe that social responsibility is essential for a healthy and equitable corporate culture; one that balances the interests of its various worldwide stakeholders, including employees, shareholders, and our potential partners and customers.
 We are committed to sound corporate citizenship in the way we manage our people, our business and our impact on society and the environment.
 Furthermore, we acknowledge our responsibility to ensure our products will be designed, developed, and supplied in an environmentally safe and sound manner.
 We believe that we obey and comply with all laws and regulations that apply to us in the communities where we do business.
-Last but not least, we value our shareholders' governance view and seek to solicit feedback from our shareholders on a regular basis relating to matters that are important to them, including the compensation of our executive officers and directors and environmental, social and governance ("ESG") topics.
+Last but not least, we value our shareholders' governance view and seek to solicit feedback from our executive officers and directors and environmental, social and governance ("ESG") topics.